 Alleles are Fully Justified¶

-In order to standardize the presentation of sequence variation, computed ids from VRS require that Alleles be fully justified from the description of the NCBI Variant Overprecision Correction Algorithm (VOCA).
-Furthermore, normalization rules must be identical for all sequence types; although this need not be a strict requirement, there is no reason to normalize using different strategies based on sequence type.
+In order to standardize the representation of sequence variation, Alleles SHOULD be fully justified from the description of the NCBI Variant Overprecision Correction Algorithm (VOCA).
+Furthermore, normalization rules are identical for all sequence types (DNA, RNA, and protein).

 The choice of algorithm was relatively straightforward: VOCA is published, easily understood, easily implemented, and covers a wide range of cases.

 The choice to fully justify is a departure from other common variation formats.
 The HGVS nomenclature recommendations, originally published in 1998, require that alleles be right normalized (3’ rule) on all sequence types.
 The Variant Call Format (VCF), released as a PDF specification in 2009, made the conflicting choice to write variants left (5’) normalized and anchored to the previous nucleotide.

 Fully-justified alleles represent an alternate approach.
 A fully-justified representation does not make an arbitrary choice of where a variant truly occurs in a low-complexity region, but rather describes the final and unambiguous state of the resultant sequence.

 Sequence ranges use an interbase coordinate system.
 Interbase coordinate conventions are used in this terminology because they provide conceptual consistency that is not possible with residue-based systems.